Sony XM5 vs Sennheiser Momentum 4: 2026 Value Play

 If there’s one knock on the XM5, it’s that its Transparency Mode isn’t that good and still sounds quite muffled.

-On the other hand, the Sennheiser Momentum 4 has very good noise cancelling, and is decent enough on airplane travel.
+On the other hand, the Sennheiser Momentum 4 has slightly above average noise cancelling, and is decent enough on airplane travel.

 It performs better in noisy everyday environments like a busy office or coffeeshop.
 I think it’s really just airplane travel that exposes the levels to ANC, and of which the XM5 handles more effectively.
 The small difference isn’t large enough to be a dealbreaker.